 Welcome to the 2018 issue of STM–SJM!

-Ola Graff (The Arctic University Museum of Norway) is an outstanding expert on the yoik, and we are proud to present his third article in our journal on this Sami genre of song.
+Ola Graff (The Arctic University Museum of Norway) is an outstanding expert on the yoik, and we are proud to present his third article in our journal on this genre of Sami song.
 (His earlier articles are found here and here.)
 In his new article, Graff makes a thorough investigation of one of the most common present-day claims about yoik: that it is like a circle with neither beginning nor end.
-Graff analyses a large number of recordings of traditional yoik, arriving at a nuanced assessment of the metaphor as a description of different aspects of yoik and yoiking.
+Graff analyses a large number of recordings of traditional yoik, arriving at a nuanced assessment of the circle metaphor as a description of different aspects of yoik and yoiking.
 He also argues that the metaphor arose fairly recently, in the context of the negotiation of Sami identity in a globalised world.

 Tobias Lund (chief editor, publisher) email@example.com